uncw-library/vivo-docker2/README.md

 So, a file in this repo's ./instanceData/uploads/file_storage_root/a~n/123/456/789/0/personImage.jpg maps to the two locations above.

-We use vivo_data_update app to fetch and organize the person images into ./siteData/uploads/
+We use our custom vivo_data_update ETL app to fetch and organize the person images into ./instanceData/uploads/

 ## Automatic import/refresh

 Our use-case is:
-- One userdata.ttl file (turtle fileformat), created outside of Vivo, holding all the site data for profiles.
+- One userdata.ttl file (turtle file format), created outside of Vivo, holding all the site data for profiles.
 Place it at ./instanceData/turtles/userdata.ttl.
-When starting the vivo instance, userdata.ttl is autoingested into Vivo.
+When starting the vivo instance, userdata.ttl is auto-ingested into Vivo.
 - One folder with profile images, created outside of Vivo.
 Place it at ./instanceData/uploads.
 Check that the namespaces file in that folder has your site's namespace.
 - One featuredProfile.ttl file, created outside of Vivo, holding site data for our custom FeaturedProfile homepage display.
 Place it at ./instanceData/turtles/featuredProfile.ttl.